isots-code/QuadDiamondUnfold/README.md

 This also is for me to get a bit more hands on with C++ and SIMD in x86 since my main language till a few months ago was embedded C.

+Right now, it doesn't support processores earlier then Haswell cause it needs AVX2 instructions.

 This depends on [Agner Fog's VCL library](https://github.com/vectorclass/version2)

 For testing performance, it depends on [Google Benchmark](https://github.com/google/benchmark)